Book today and get 5% discount off the tour price. Find out more

 Heading out of the solitary Kalahari we journey westward, entering well-loved Namibia, a top safari destination in Africa.

 We overnight at a lodge set amongst the rock-strewn plains at Gondwana Canyon Park.
-On the morning of day eight, you have free time to relax and explore this secluded area, before our excursion to one of the Namibia's natural wonders.
-In the afternoon we go to Namibia's Fish River Canyon - arguably the second largest canyon in the world.
+Either this afternoon or early tomorrow morning we take an excursion to one of Namibia's natural wonders - the Fish River Canyon - arguably the second largest canyon in the world.
 Visiting Africa's largest canyon and looking out over the deep chasm is an unforgettable experience!

 Overnight at a lodge near the Fish River Canyon (or similar).